ValPaliy/valticus/content/en/posts/Mechanical vs Membrane Keyboards.md

 {{< figure src="/images/keyboard-membrane.jpg" title="A membrane keyboard" >}}

 The membrane keyboard can not be customized in any way apart from LED coloring if the keyboard has LEDs built in (which you can add to a mechanical keyboard too, by the way).
-You pretty much get what you buy and that-s it.
-If you have been following my articles here, you will know that membrane keyboards can be gaming keyboards too - Membrane keyboards cover what most casual gamers need and are pretty precise.
+You pretty much get what you buy and that's it.
+If you have been following my articles here, you will know that membrane keyboards can be gaming keyboards too!
+Membrane keyboards cover what most casual gamers need and are pretty precise.

 **Pros** of a membrane keyboard are: satisfying feedback, little to no noise, variaty, small size, lower prices.

-**Cons** of a membrane keyboard are: not as sturdy on your desk, it-s hard to replace parts, generally short life span.
+**Cons** of a membrane keyboard are: not as sturdy on your desk, it's hard to replace parts, generally short life span.
 And most importantly - no way to customize your membrane keyboard.

 Conclusion: as mechanical keyboards are getting cheaper, being as reliable and customizable as they are they will most likely dominate the keyboard market.
 For now we have to wait and see.